 4.2.
-Supplier visits
+Supplier calls

-In support of our commitment to fostering strong relationships with suppliers, each year the Group Legal team meet with a number of suppliers in both the UK and Continental Europe to discuss, amongst other things, their approach to modern slavery and human trafficking.
+In support of our commitment to fostering strong relationships with suppliers, each year the Group Legal team arrange calls with a number of suppliers in both the UK and Continental Europe to discuss, amongst other things, their approach to modern slavery and human trafficking.
+The results and outcomes of these calls are then shared internally with our Procurement team to ensure we record and share any insights or follow up actions.

-Since the last statement was made, ten meetings with suppliers from the construction, facilities management and utilities infrastructure sectors took place virtually.
+Since the last statement was made, eight meetings with suppliers from the construction and utilities infrastructure sectors took place virtually.
 These meetings allowed us to understand their approach to modern slavery and human trafficking.
 All of the suppliers we spoke to remained SEGRO suppliers.